 I actually memorised every corner of each F1 circuit while playing that game.
-It was necessary as I have to take each corner using the right gear and be ready for it before I reached there.
-I also learnt about taking best racing line when driving from the game.
+It was necessary as I had to take each corner using the right gear and be ready for it before I reached there.
+I also learnt about taking the best racing line when driving from the game.

 I didn't go to class that day.